 Luckily, there’s a simple way to delete multiple images in Lightroom by using a couple shortcuts.

 Important: The following steps are for Lightroom Classic and may not work in Lightroom CC.

 The typical way to delete an image is by right-clicking on it and selecting Remove Photo from the drop-down menu.
 However, this is extremely time-consuming if you’re deleting bulks of images; quite honestly, that’s way too much work for me.

-To make it even quicker you can turn CapsLock on.
+Turn CapsLock on to make it even quicker.
 By doing so, Lightroom automatically moves to the next image after rejecting or rating an image (in other words, you don’t need to navigate using the arrows).

 When you’ve flagged (rejected) all the images you want to delete, hit Command + Delete (Ctrl + Backspace on a PC) on your keyboard.
-This opens a popup window where you can choose to either delete all rejected photos from Lightroom (Remove) or the HDD (Delete from Disk).
+This opens a pop-up window where you can choose to either delete all rejected photos from Lightroom (Remove) or the hard drive (Delete from Disk).

 Deleting them from Lightroom means that the images are only deleted from Lightroom but still stored on the hard drive and can be found in your folder structure.
 In order to completely delete the images (both from Lightroom and the hard drive), select Delete from Disk.